-And while much progress has been made on EU Digital Single Market rules, it is crucial to ensure that these rules are harmoniously intersected to protect consumers’ rights and to promote the interests of online businesses , For today, the online economy goes far beyond streaming music or buying a book online, and includes almost everything you can imagine – including a bet on the outcome of the next game of your favorite football team.
+And while much progress has been made on EU Digital Single Market rules, it is crucial to ensure that these rules are harmoniously intersected to protect consumers’ rights and to promote the interests of online businesses , For today, the online economy goes far beyond streaming music or buying a book online for Sports Betting Horse Racing, and includes almost everything you can imagine – including a bet on the outcome of the next game of your favorite football team.
 EU regulation must keep pace.
 Here are five reasons why:

 1: Online gambling is popular and inherently cross-border

 Like every other activity, the advent of the Internet changed gambling.
 Less than 20 years ago, one fifth of European gambling is done online today.
 Today, EGBA member companies have 12 million European customers living in 19 EU countries who can now find the best deals online.
 The challenge in today’s limitless digital world is to ensure that these citizens use only gambling websites licensed in the EU and are fully protected by European consumer protection laws when playing online.

 2: There is a patchwork of national rules and no single market

 Although some EU rules apply to online gambling, such as the GDPR and the Anti-Money Laundering Directive, it is a sector that is almost entirely regulated by national policies.
 The result: 28 different national rules that deal with each other in isolation – leading to political fragmentation and divergence.

 3: Current EU consumer protection standards are inadequate and vary considerably